 Suppose that a random sequence $X_t$, taking values in a Banach space, satisfies an AR law of motion given by

 where $\varepsilon_t$ is another sequence of random elements that typically exhibits simpler dynamics than $X_t$, such as an independently and identically distributed sequence.
-Then the operator-valued function is called the characteristic polynomial of the AR law of motion.
+Then the operator-valued function

+is called the characteristic \commRV{series}\revlab{r1_major3a} of the AR law of motion.
 The case where $A(z)$ is invertible for every $z$ satisfying $|z|\leq 1 +\eta$ for some $\eta>0$ but not for $z=1$ has received considerable attention in the literature on time series analysis.
-In this case, it turns out that the behavior of solutions to the AR law of motion \eqref{eq001} crucially depends on the local behavior of $A(z)^{-1}$ around $z=1$ (see e.g., \citealp{Schumacher1991}).
+In this case, it turns out that the behavior of solutions to the AR law of motion \eqref{eq001} crucially depends on the local behavior of $A(z)^{-1}$ around $z=1$ (see e.g., \cite{Schumacher1991}).
 A complete characterization of such solutions (except for the initial condition at time zero) reduces to answering the following two questions: (i) what is the order of the pole at $z=1$, and (ii) what is an explicit expression for the Laurent series of $A(z)^{-1}$ around $z=1$?

-When $\varepsilon_t$ is understood as a stationary sequence, (i) and (ii) are the key questions of the so-called Granger-Johansen representation theory in the literature on time series analysis, which has been studied either in a (finite-dimensional) Euclidean space (\citealp{engle1987,Johansen1991,johansen1992representation,franchi2016,Franchi2017a}) or a Hilbert space (\citealp{BSS2017,BS2018,Franchi2017b}) or a Banach space (\citealp{seo_2022,seo_2023_fred,albrecht2021resolution}) setting.
+When $\varepsilon_t$ is understood as a stationary sequence, (i) and (ii) are the key questions of the so-called Granger-Johansen representation theory in the literature on time series analysis, which has been studied either in a (finite-dimensional) Euclidean space [\citealp{BeareHowlett2026,engle1987,Johansen1991,johansen1992representation,franchi2016,Franchi2017a}] or a Hilbert space [\citealp{BSS2017,BS2018,Franchi2017b}] or a Banach space [\citealp{seo_2022,seo_2023_fred,albrecht2021resolution}] setting.
 A recent work by \cite{seo_2023_fred} appears to be successful to some extent in this direction, as it provided answers to (i) and (ii) in a Banach space setting when \(A(z)\) is Fredholm and the pole order is one or two.
 As shown in that paper, answering these questions requires solving a certain system of operator equations using properly defined generalized inverses.
 However, since those results are derived using operator algebra after specifying the pole order as one or two, they do not, in general, characterize \(A(z)^{-1}\) near a pole of any arbitrary order in a unified framework.
 The present paper overcomes this limitation by providing a unified approach to characterizing \(A(z)^{-1}\).